 There are 38 tents to choose from.
 Each one has its own vibe and personality.
 It’s easier to attend if you make a reservation ahead of time, but you can still score a seat if you didn’t by following a few tips and tricks.

 Our group of 6 got lucky by following these tips and found free seats next to a fun group of Italians at the Paulaner Festzelt tent.

 Alternatively, book an Oktoberfest Group Tour Experience with other fun travelers.

 I have an embarrassing confession to make.
 I LOVE wine but not beer.
 Luckily, they also had mugs of wine on hand.
 Later I found out there is a tent for wine lovers.
 Next year!

-41- Have the Best Ramen of Your Life at a Train Station in Tokyo
+41- Have the Best Ramen Ever at a Train Station

 Tsukemen at Rokurinsha in Tokyo